Cavalleria rusticana: Synopsis

 The square is empty as the orchestra plays the famous Intermezzo.

 The villagers come out of the church.
-Turiddu is in high spirits because he is with Lola and Santuzza appears to have gone.
-He invites his friends to his mother's wine-shop where he sings a drinking song, "Viva, il vino spumeggiante" ("Hail to the bubbling wine!").
+Turiddu is in high spirits because he is with Lola, and Santuzza appears to have gone.
+He invites his friends to his mother's wine shop where he sings a drinking song, "Viva, il vino spumeggiante" ("Hail to the bubbling wine!").
 Alfio joins them.
 Turiddu offers him wine, but he refuses it.
 All understand that trouble is in the air.
 The women leave, taking Lola with them.
 In a brief exchange of words, Alfio challenges Turiddu to a duel.
 Following Sicilian custom, the two men embrace, and Turiddu, in a token of acceptance, bites Alfio's ear, drawing blood which signifies a fight to the death.
 Alfio leaves and Turiddu calls Lucia back.
 He tells her that he is going outside to get some air and asks that she be a kindly mother to Santuzza if he should not return: "Un bacio, mamma!
 Un altro bacio!—Addio!" ("One kiss, mother!
 One more kiss! – Farewell!").

 Turiddu rushes out.
 Lucia, weeping, wanders aimlessly around outside her house.
 Santuzza approaches and throws her arms around her.
 The villagers start to crowd around.
 Voices are heard in the distance and a woman cries, "They have murdered Turiddu!"
 Santuzza faints and Lucia collapses in the arms of the women villagers.

 Instrumentation

-Mascagni calls for a standard-sized orchestra consisting of 2 flutes, 2 piccolos, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, percussion (triangle, cymbals, bass drum, side drum, tamtam, tubular bells), harp, organ and strings.
+Mascagni calls for a standard-sized orchestra consisting of 2 flutes, 2 piccolos, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, percussion (triangle, cymbals, bass drum, side drum, tamtam, tubular bells), 2 harps, organ and strings.

 Recordings

 There have been over 100 full-length recordings of Cavalleria rusticana published since it was first recorded in Germany in 1909.
 As in live performances of the opera, recordings of the work have often been paired with Ruggero Leoncavallo's Pagliacci.
 In addition to the original Italian, recordings of the work in the English, French, German, and Hungarian languages have been released.
 Mascagni himself conducted the opera in two recordings, the better-known of which is the 1940 EMI recording made to mark the 50th anniversary of the opera's premiere.
 The performance by the La Scala orchestra and chorus with Lina Bruna Rasa as Santuzza and Beniamino Gigli as Turiddu also has a spoken introduction by Mascagni.
-Originally released as an LP, it is available on CD under several historical recording labels.
+Originally released as on 78rpm discs, then an LP, it is available on CD under several historical recording labels.